 The one thing almost all attacks have in common, however, is the targeting of data – whether to steal it or destroy it.
 And the king of data is customer information.
 User PII (personally identifiable information) that can be extracted and sold on the black market can generate significant financial rewards for an inside attacker.
 Close seconds are intellectual property that can be sold to competitors or held for ransom and financial data that can be used for such things as insider trading.

-Attackers continue to apply pressure across the entire attack surface looking for a lapse in protection of vulnerabilities to exploit.
-By combining deterrence and detection with automation, however, organizations can take a much more proactive approach to detecting and mitigating insider threats – while keeping critical security personnel focused on higher order tasks such as strategic planning and threat analysis.
+Attackers continue to apply pressure across the entire attack surface, looking for a lapse in the protection of vulnerabilities to exploit.
+By combining deterrence and detection with automation, however, organizations can take a much more proactive approach to detecting and mitigating insider threats – all while keeping critical security personnel focused on higher-order tasks such as strategic planning and threat analysis.

 Learn more about how to identify and mitigate the risks caused by insiders by reading our recent Insider Threat report.